benbogart/Movie-Analysis/README.md

 * Create a `min_roi` feature for the lowest ROI of all the films a person has worked on
 * create a `mean_cat_roi` feature for the mean roi for each person by the role the played in the movie

-We want a mean ROI for each individual limited to thier films in the Horror and Mystery Categories.
-To do this we will first limit our data to films in Horror and Mystery, remove any duplicate movies (movies that appear in both categories).
-Then we will use transform because it applys an aggregation function but along the original axis.
+We want a mean ROI for each individual limited to their films in the Horror and Mystery categories.
+To do this we will first limit our data to films in Horror and Mystery and remove any duplicate movies (movies that appear in both categories).
+Then we will use transform because it applies an aggregation function but along the original axis keeping the original index.
 And we will fill any na with 0 so it doesn't cause problems later.

 * create a `mean_hm_roi` feature for the mean ROI of horror and mystery films a person has worked on

 We want to create a feature for the number of horror or mystery films a person has been so we can later exclude people who have made fewer than a certain number of films in these categories.
 To do this we first limit our data to those categories, then group by person, and count the number of unique film ids *tconst* in each group.
+Because the resulting Series does not have the same index we use map to lookup the values for our num_hm_films column.

 * create a `mean_hm_films` feature for the number of films a person has been in by genre